0

 We reproduced all the round windows making the sash operable and removable.

 We fabricated this copper flashing to solve a problem from the original building’s maker.
 This 8-inch masonry sill, lacking slope, caused the mortar joints, window sash, and frame to fail completely.
-This new copper flashing solved most of the problem and we added the triangular component to create the subtle slop required.
+This new copper flashing solved most of the pro

 Lovely reproduced window ready for 100 years of service.